 \section{Related Work}

-\textbf{Domain Adaptation (DA).} DA aims to transfer knowledge from a labeled source domain to an unlabeled target domain by reducing distributional shifts while maintaining task-relevant semantics~\citep{singhal2023domain, xu2024video}.
-With the widespread use of graph data, this approach has extended to Graph Domain Adaptation (GDA), which deals with domain shifts where both node attributes and structures vary~\citep{ wu2024graph, wang2025nested}.
-Most current methods use graph neural networks to learn representations and apply alignment techniques, such as adversarial learning, MMD minimization, or optimal transport, to create domain-invariant features~\citep{wang2024degree, liu2024pairwise}.
-However, these methods typically align graphs in Euclidean space and fail to consider the underlying non-Euclidean geometry of the data.
-This often results in distorted representations and negative transfer, especially under significant structural shifts~\citep{yin2025dream, fang2025benefits, chen2025smoothness}.
-To address this limitation, we propose \method{}, a framework that performs geometry-aware alignment in non-Euclidean space.
+\textbf{Domain Adaptation (DA).} DA transfers knowledge from a labeled source domain to an unlabeled target domain by reducing distributional shifts while preserving task-relevant semantics~\citep{singhal2023domain,xu2024video}.
+With the growing use of graph data, this paradigm has extended to Graph Domain Adaptation (GDA), where both node attributes and graph structures vary across domains~\citep{wu2024graph, zhang2024survey}.
+Most methods learn graph representations with GNNs and apply alignment techniques, such as adversarial learning, MMD minimization, or optimal transport, to obtain domain-invariant features~\citep{yin2022deal,yin2023coco, liu2024pairwise}.
+However, they typically align graphs in Euclidean space and overlook non-Euclidean geometry, which often causes distorted representations and negative transfer under significant structural shifts~\citep{yin2025dream, fang2025benefits,chen2025smoothness}.
+To address this, we propose \method{} for geometry-aware alignment in non-Euclidean space.

-\textbf{Manifold Learning on Graphs.} Manifold learning operates on the premise that high-dimensional data inherently reside on low-dimensional manifolds, enabling the capture of intrinsic geometric properties that Euclidean methods often distort~\citep{lin2008riemannian, zhang2011adaptive, meilua2024manifold}.
-Recent advances extend this paradigm to non-Euclidean spaces, integrating graph topology to better encode hierarchical and relational structures~\citep{sun2025trace, sun2024motif, fei2025survey}.
-However, existing manifold-based methods predominantly focus on single-domain tasks, overlooking the challenge of domain adaptation~\citep{de2023latent, sun2023self, wang2024mixed}.
-Crucially, the naive application of general adaptation techniques to manifold spaces proves suboptimal, as these methods fail to model cross-domain distributional shifts while strictly adhering to the underlying geometry~\citep{chen2025graffe, gharib2025geometric,collas2025riemannian}.
+\textbf{Manifold Learning on Graphs.} Manifold learning assumes that high-dimensional data reside on low-dimensional manifolds, capturing geometric properties that Euclidean methods often distort~\citep{lin2008riemannian, zhang2011adaptive, meilua2024manifold}.
+Recent advances extend this paradigm to non-Euclidean spaces, integrating graph topology to better encode hierarchical and relational structures~\citep{sun2025trace, sun2024motif, fei2025survey,wang2025dusego}.
+However, existing manifold-based methods mainly focus on single-domain tasks, overlooking domain adaptation~\citep{de2023latent, sun2023self, wang2024mixed,wang2026dsbd}.
+Crucially, naive applications of general adaptation techniques to manifold spaces are suboptimal, as they fail to model cross-domain distributional shifts while respecting the underlying geometry~\citep{chen2025graffe, gharib2025geometric,collas2025riemannian}.
 To bridge this gap, we propose \method{}, which formulates graph domain adaptation as a continuous, geometry-aware transformation on a non-Euclidean manifold via Riemannian flow matching.